Council responds to Storm Dennis

 Although the weather looks fairly unsettled for the rest of the week, water levels are already starting to recede.
 However, please continue take extra care and be mindful of surface water and debris on the roads and paths.
 Our team will be ready to respond should the situation worsen again.

 The crews have temporarily suspended business as usual to focus on the fallout of both storm Ciara and Dennis and ensure the county gets back to normal as soon as possible.

-People should also be aware of any potential flooding risk, by signing up for Flood warnings for England with the Environment Agency.
+People should also be aware of any potential flooding risk, by signing up for GOV.UK: Check for flooding in England with the Environment Agency.